bweems/cs231a/README.md

 Data set directories should only contain the approproate images, beware of compression artifacts

-Use generateSegmentationSaliencyMaps to produce the intermediate saliency maps the DRFI paper uses Then, use createCombinorTrainMatrix to create the feature and correct weight matricies Then use generateKNNSaliencyMaps or use generateGMMSaliencyMaps to produce the final saliency maps for our method Alternatively use createClusterModelAndWeights and then use generateClusterSaliencyMaps to produce the third set of saliency maps
+Use generateSegmentationSaliencyMaps to produce the intermediate saliency maps the DRFI paper uses Then, if the current implementation of the feature extractor requires a model to run, run that file (run bagOfVisualWords) Then, use createCombinorTrainMatrix to create the feature and correct weight matricies Then use generateKNNSaliencyMaps or use generateGMMSaliencyMaps to produce the final saliency maps for our method Alternatively use createClusterModelAndWeights and then use generateClusterSaliencyMaps to produce the third set of saliency maps